cylc/cylc-doc/src/plugins/index.rst

 .. warning::

-   Plugins are a new feature of Cylc8 and the interface is likely to change in future releases.
+   Plugins are a new feature of Cylc 8 and the interface is likely to change in future releases.